Ride: Shuswap Lake Area

 Squilax Anglemont Road

-It's been a while since I've ridden the entire length of this road, so I'll only include a few tidbits of info on the stretch to Scotch Creek, which I have ridden more recently.
+It's been a while since I've ridden the entire length of this road, so I'll only include a few tidbits of info on the stretch to Scotch Creek, which I have ridden/driven more recently, prior to the major devastating wildfire in the area in 2023.
+A small portion of Tsútswecw Provincial Park is open (Sept 2025), but the rest remains closed as a result of the fire.

 0 km - Hwy 1 at Blind Bay Road